giovannisagredin-bot/Bootcamp-2025-Finalproject-Giovanni-Sagredin/app/OVERVIEW.md

 ### Week 3 Additions: vector database

 + `POST /v1/chunks/insert` receives a chunk (under a maximum length) and inserts into a vector database.
-Responds with an HTTP status code indicating if the insertion was successful or not.
+Responds with a suitable HTTP status code indicating if the insertion was successful or not.
+  + Error if database insertion fails.
+  + Error if chunk too big.
-+ `GET /v1/chunks/retrieve?text=...&n=...` - queries the vector database and
++ `GET /v1/chunks/retrieve?text=...&n_chunks=...` - queries the vector database and
-  returns the `n` chunks nearest to `text`.
+  returns the `n_chunks` chunks nearest to `text`.
-+ Services for insertion and retrieval of chunks
++ Services for insertion and retrieval of chunks, `chunk_store.py`
 + Service for chunking a text
 + Prompt expansion based on Jinja2
 + Tests for all these features
++ Optional: tools

 ## Folder structure